 The evolution of Internet pushed by Europe must incorporate the EU values that represent our Society and respect the rights of EU citizens.
 Any technical solutions must achieve the necessary levels of trustworthiness, resilience, openness, transparency and dependability while inclusive and respectful with diversity [C3-41].
-These concepts must be translated to technical requirements of future networks.
+Furthermore, GPDR concerns need to be addressed, guaranteeing privacy to citizens.
+These concepts must be translated to technical requirements of future networks, a task increasingly hard because of the increasing trend of cyber-physical social systems (CPSS), an area where we consider the impact of individual human beings that are an integral part of the systems - both as a user as well as a source of disruption.
 Today the concept of innovation only as the incorporation of a set of tools or management solutions is erroneous.
 The techno-social revolution should help customers to become more innovative and to help in the evolution of the digitalisation.
 As discussed in the previous section, we envisage a globally-connected continuum platform to enable new future digital services.
-This continuum must provide users with greater level of control, be more transparent in interactions with digital services (for instance search Al-based algorithms or data computes resulting in non-biased results presented to users) and even introduce some ethical values and behave with certain social capabilities.
+This continuum must provide users with greater level of control, be more transparent in interactions with digital services (for instance search AI-based algorithms or data computes resulting in non-biased results presented to users) and even introduce some ethical values and behave with certain social capabilities.
 New innovations are about not only digital transformation of industries and businesses but also achieve a better social inclusion.